WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How can I send my anonset coins to my hardware wallet?

 Most hardware wallets communicate with servers to provide you with your balance.
-This reveals your public key to the server, which damages your privacy - the hardware company can now theoretically link together all your addresses.
+This reveals your public key to the server, which damages your privacy - the hardware company can now link together all your addresses.
 As a result **it is not recommended** that you send your mixed coins to an address associated with your hardware wallet unless you are confident that you have set up your hardware wallet in a way that it does not communicate with a 3rd party server (see below).

 You can, however, manage your hardware wallet with the Wasabi interface.